 Wiltshire has an extremely rich ecclesiastical heritage of more than 500 buildings.
-The Wiltshire Historic Churches Trust was founded in 1954 and in the last five years has assisted around 160 churches and chapels with grants of over £400,000 for fabric repairs and community enhancements.
+The Wiltshire Historic Churches Trust was founded in 1954 and in the last five years has assisted 172 churches and chapels with grants totalling £336,000 for fabric repairs and community enhancements.

 In 2008 the Friends of Wiltshire Churches was set up to raise awareness of the many beautiful churches and chapels in the county and to seek additional funds for the Wiltshire Historic Churches Trust.
 You can support the important work of the Trust by becoming a Friend of Wiltshire Churches.

 The Trustees hold two meetings each year.
 At each meeting, the Trustees decide on grant applications.
-The Trust appoints Deanery Representatives who report to the Trustees on individual grants and contribute to the Trustees’ decisions on grants at the twice yearly meetings of Trustees and Deanery Representatives.
-Reports are also received from the Catholic and Free Churches.
+The Trust appoints Deanery Representatives who report to the Trustees on individual applications and contribute to the Trustees’ decisions on grants at the twice yearly meetings of Trustees and Deanery Representatives.
+Reports are also received from the Catholic and Free Churches Representatives.